|

 $5000.
 The structure still passes the load test, so the reduction

-in cost did not adversely affect the safety of the structure.
+in cost did not adversely affect the safety of the structure. $5000 is a fairly

 impressive cost saving, but we can still do a lot more to optimize